sparkyb/pype/readme.txt

 #----------------------------------- Help ------------------------------------
+How does "One PyPE" work?
+If "One PyPE" is selected, it will remove the file named 'nosocket' from the path in which PyPE is running from (if it exists), and start a listening socket on 127.0.0.1:9999 .
+If "One PyPE" is deselected, it will create a file called 'nosocket' in the path from which PyPE is running, and close the listening socket (if one was listening).

+Any new PyPE instances which attempt to open will check for the existance of the nosocket file.
+If it does not find that file, it will attempt to create a new listening socket on 127.0.0.1:9999 .
+If the socket creation fails, it will attempt to connect to 127.0.0.1:9999 and send the documents provided on the command-line to the other PyPE instance.
+If it found the file, or if it was able to create the socket, then a new instance of PyPE will be created, and will use the preferences-defined "One PyPE" (preventing certain issues involving a read-only path which PyPE is on, or a read-only nosocket file).

+If you want to prevent new instances of PyPE from ever creating or using sockets, create a file called 'nosocket' and make it read-only to PyPE.

 What the heck is a Trigger?
 Let us say that you writing a web page from scratch.
 Let us also say that typing in everything has gotten a bit tiresome, so you want to offer yourself